maxkasy/home/_pages/workshops/social_foundations_workshop.md

 #### Wednesday, May 24

-11:30 Scheduled: Nika Haghtalab.
-Substitute: Maximilian Kasy
+11:30 Nika Haghtalab
-*Optimal Pre-Analysis Plans: Statistical Decisions Subject to Implementability*
+*Foundations of learning and incentives*

 13:45 **Guided tour of Oxford for speakers**
 <!-- 2 hour tour -->